gatsbyjs/gatsby/docs/blog/2019-03-27-security-for-modern-web-frameworks/index.md

 What does this API allow?
 First, you can secure your database.
 Any API keys can be secured on your serverless...server 😭.
 The point is, they will be secure.
 But what does this gain you?
 After all, instead of pillaging your database directly you have given them an API through which to pillage.

-**Control:** You have gained the ability to add rate limiting, logging, auto blocking of IPs, etc. You can use every API security best practice there is (except for the authentication part) to make sure your API is not abused.
+**Control:** You have gained the ability to add rate limiting, logging, auto blocking of IPs, etc. You can use every API security best practice there is (except for authentication) to make sure your API is not abused.
 More aggressively, you could use a secure cookie for your site to uniquely and anonymously identify each user.
 This would assist in the previously mentioned security practices and, while not hard for a user to delete a cookie, it adds another layer of security.

 In the end if you need hardened security, you need authentication.
 If you want a simpler solution for basic features, these suggestions might just help.
 Remember, if you need access to a database and you already have authentication, do not ship those secure API keys in the client-side code!